Characterizing the Resilience and Sensitivity of Polyurethane Vision-Based Tactile Sensors: RESULTS

 \subsubsection{Abrasion}

-Abrasion testing results are shown in Fig. \ref{fig:test_results}D. The three silicone gels experience varying degrees of tearing in the image transfer layer, often occurring within 2 m of abrasion and increasing with more distance.
-The polyurethane gels also experience noticeable wear during the test, although a limited increase in $MAE$ indicates that the sensor reading does not experience much change.
+Abrasion testing results are shown in Fig. \ref{fig:test_results}D. The SI gels experience varying degrees of tearing in the image transfer layer, often occurring within 2 m of abrasion and increasing with more distance.
+PU30 largely shows better resistance to abrasion than SI, although one sample undergoes tearing in the final 2 m and sees a large increase in MAE.
+PU50 outperforms SI and PU30, showing little change in MAE for all three samples.
+However, the gels still exhibited obvious signs of wear.
 During testing, the polyurethane image transfer layer was observed to wear away as small particles rather than tear from the clear base layer in bulk like their silicone counterparts, leading to this improvement in performance.